Picovoice/koala/demo/android/README.md

 Copy your AccessKey into the `ACCESS_KEY` variable in `MainActivity.java` before building the demo.

-This demo is intended for applications that need to do voice activity detection when in focus.
+This demo is intended for applications that need to do speech enhancement when in focus.